j1rie/IRMP_STM32/README.md

 ## Software Windows
 * GUI configuration tool stm32IRconfig_gui (same as linux)
 * interactive command line programm stm32IRconfig (same as linux)
-* stm32IRalarm for setting and reading alarm time via script
+* stm32IRalarm to set and read alarm time via script
-* stm32FWupgrade for command line firmware update
+* stm32FWupgrade for command line firmware upgrade
 * MediaPortal plugin: https://github.com/pikim/HIDIRT-host/tree/master/hidirt.MePo
 * EventGhost with generic HID

 ## Creating a keymap
-The stm32IRconfig_gui can be used to create a keymap with the remote control.
+The stm32IRconfig_gui can be used to create a keymap using the remote control.
 There are two methods.

 (1)